Chapter 8: Upholding the Reputation of the Department and Australia

 The fact that you have declared your employment may suggest to the audience that your comments are made in your capacity as a public servant.

 Remove any mention of your employment status and ensure that you do not reference official/classified information that you have access to.
-Bear in mind that APS employees must be mindful of the APS Values and Code even when material is posted anonymously or using a pseudonym.
+Bear in mind that APS employees must be mindful of the APS Values and Employment Principles and Code even when material is posted anonymously or using a pseudonym.
 Your comment should not be so harsh or extreme as to reasonable call into question your capacity to act impartially and professionally.